Robert Holmes à Court: Death

-A heavy smoker who suffered from diabetes, Holmes à Court died of a heart attack in bed on the morning of 2 September 1990.
-Holmes à Court died intestate and his estate was to be divided one-third for his widow Janet (née Ranford), and the remainder equally among their four children.
+A heavy smoker who suffered from diabetes, Holmes à Court died of heart failure in bed on the morning of 2 September 1990.
+Holmes à Court died intestate and his estate was to be divided one-third for his widow Janet, and the remainder equally among their four children.
 Heytesbury Holdings continues as one of the largest private companies in Australia.
-Janet Holmes à Court ran Heytesbury from the time of her husband's death until 2005, when she retired.
+Janet Holmes à Court managed Heytesbury from the time of her husband's death until 2005, when she retired.
 She was, at one time, Australia's richest woman.
 The couple's eldest son, Peter Holmes à Court, is now a major investor and entrepreneur in his own right, after divesting himself of his share of Heytesbury, reported as A$35 million.
 Peter Holmes à Court, along with Russell Crowe, is the 75.8% owner of National Rugby League club South Sydney Rabbitohs.
 Another son, Paul Holmes à Court, has since taken over as chief executive.
-Robert Holmes à Court's other children are Simon, who is an academic focused on environment and climate and founder of climate fund Climate 200, and Catherine (married, with four children).
+Robert Holmes à Court's other children are Simon, who is an academic concerned with the environment and climate and founder of climate fund Climate 200, and Catherine (married, with four children).
 Holmes à Court's mother Ethnee died at the age of 98 in May 2014.

 Robert and Janet Holmes à Court had 12 grandchildren by 2005, according to an interview with her.